LeeAnnEditor/o365hq/blog/Extended Security Updates (ESU) license for Windows 7 is available now in CSP channel.md

 The process is very simple:

-1. Contact your manager and ask him about Windows 7 ESUs.
+1. Contact your manager and ask about Windows 7 ESUs.
-2. Let him know the number of licenses that you would like to purchase (per device).
+2. Let them know the number of licenses that you would like to purchase (per device).
 3. Provide your Azure AD (Office 365) Tenant Name ([What is the Office 365/Azure AD